FAQs

 Where does Usk Valley Ospreys get its money from?

-The funds needed for the ‘osprey evening’ and website have come from donations from a small number of local people.
+The funds needed for the various held events and the website have come from donations from a small number of local people.
 We hope that others will also be able to be happy to make donations.
-In the future we plan to make use of grant opportunities and like similar osprey groups elsewhere we may introduce a small membership fee in 2025
+In the future we plan to make use of grant opportunities and like similar osprey groups elsewhere we may introduce a small membership fee in due course.

 How does the presence of osprey affect the future of the farm?